 - 1/2 cup sour cream

-- In a mixing bowl with electric mixer, cream butter with sugars until light and fluffy.
-Beat in eggs, one at a time, beating well after each addition.
+In a mixing bowl with electric mixer, cream butter with sugars until light and fluffy.
+Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.

-- Cool in the pan on a rack for 15 minutes.
+Cool in the pan on a rack for 15 minutes.
 Invert onto a serving plate to cool completely.
-Dust with powdered sugar or ice with an orange tinted glaze or thin icing.
+Dust with powdered sugar or ice with an orange-tinted vanilla glaze or thin icing.

 How to Store Chocolate Pumpkin Cake

 This cake will keep well at room temperature for two to three days if it's covered in a container.
 If you would like to keep it for longer than that, it should be refrigerated.

 Cakes like this will freeze well, too, if wrapped in plastic and then aluminum foil, and stored in a zip-close freezer bag.
 Thaw the cake in the refrigerator or at room temperature.